open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/upgrade/index.md

 # Upgrade OpenMetadata

-## Releases
+## Prerequisites

-The OpenMetadata community will be doing feature releases and stable releases.

- - Feature releases are to upgrade your sandbox or POCs to give feedback to the community and any potential bugs that the community needs to fix.
- - Stable releases are to upgrade your production environments and share it with your users.
+Everytime that you plan on upgrading OpenMetadata to a newer version, make sure to go over all these steps:

-## Backup Metadata
+### 1. Backup your Metadata

-Before upgrading your OpenMetadata version we recommend backing up the metadata.
+Before upgrading your OpenMetadata version we strongly recommend backing up the metadata.

 The source of truth is stored in the underlying database (MySQL and Postgres supported).
 You can refer to the following guide for our backup utility: